-Due to his efficiency, man had now created something no other creature knew before: spare time.
-And while spare time later brings us blessings like philosophy, science and the arts (as well as the carbuncle of religion), this tribe does the only thing known to them: gathering food.
+Due to his efficiency man had now created something few other creatures knew before: spare time.
+And while spare time later brings us blessings like philosophy, science and the arts (as well as the carbuncle of religion) this tribe does the only thing known to them: gathering food.

 However, they find out that the surplus of food can be used for their purposes.
 Giving it to the children, the old, the weak, the sick, and - who knows - maybe even the lazy, creates loyalty and dependence and demonstrates their superiority.
 The more mouths a provider feeds, the more influence he gains within the tribe.

 The competition is on.
 While every provider could feed himself in one or two hours, food is gathered all day to ensure one's position.
 Finally, every member of the tribe gets fed - but there is still a surplus of food.

 Yet the providers need to go on competing (and filling their spare time), so whatever remains after feeding the tribe gets burnt.
 Some tribe members may feel this is a waste of food, but since they depend on them, they don't speak up as the providers compete for the honour of burning the most food.

 Generations pass.
 The providers still burn food; the tradition is kept alive, although nobody knows the reason behind it any more.